StasKoval/ssh-system-monitor/README.md

 ### Analytics

-Once you have an nedb you can perform your own analysis or use the built in such
+Once you have an nedb you can perform your own analysis or use the built in e.g:

 ```javascript
 var Nedb = require('nedb')